etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ### registering watchtower on L2

-1. Follow the steps at https://docs.witnesschain.com/rollup-watchtower-network-live/for-the-node-operators/watchtower-setup/mainnet-setup#step-3.3-registering-the-watchtowers-on-witnesschain-mainnet-l2
+1. Follow the steps at https://docs.witnesschain.com/rollup-watchtower-network-live/for-the-node-operators/watchtower-setup/mainnet-setup#step-3-register-the-operator-on-the-witness-chain-watchtower-network

-Generate a separate ECDSA key you control for the value of `operator_private_key`, and request the witnesschain team to whitelist this address on their L2
+Generate a separate ECDSA key you control for the value of `operator_private_key`, and request the witnesschain team to whitelist this address on their L2.
+Be sure to explicitly set `"eth_rpc_url": ""` (set it to empty value) in your config file so that the cli only registers the watchtower on the L2

 2. Notify the ether.fi team that you have completed registration and begin to run witnesschain node software.
 Please use the same value as `operator_private_key` in your L1 + L2 config files.